Since cell phones allow us to carry a camera at all times, many of us have gained an affinity for taking pictures.

 The simple answer is “everybody.”

 Seriously, postcards are a very basic type of product, and they wouldn’t look out of place anywhere, really.
-Not just that, but local is the name of the game when it comes to distributing your postcards like this.
-So you should approach as many stores in your area as you can to distribute.
+Not only that, but local is the name of the game when it comes to distributing your postcards.
+So, you should approach as many stores in your area as you can to distribute them.

-Are there any limitations on where you can distribute to?
+Are there any limitations on where you can distribute?

-Not really, but you will do better in a place where people purchase products.
+Not really, but you’ll do better in places where people are more likely to purchase products.

 The plan is to hook your customer with a pretty picture and get them to pick it up as an impulse buy.
-So selling at a drug store, a gift shop, a coffee shop, a post office– all of these are the types of areas you want.
-It’s a bonus if it’s a place where people often stand in line, as this will increase the chances of them purchasing things on impulse.
+So, selling at a drug store, a gift shop, a coffee shop, or a post office—these are the types of places you want.
+It’s a bonus if it’s a place where people often stand in line, as this will increase the chances of them purchasing on impulse.

 The last thing you need to do before you get your fledgling postcard business going is to sign some paperwork with your distributor.
-It doesn’t have to be serious documents, signatures, and contracts, but there does need to be some basic writing about your agreement.
-Exactly how many they have/sold, what they’re making per card, what you’re making per card.
+It doesn’t have to be serious documents, signatures, or contracts, but there does need to be some basic writing about your agreement.
+Specifically, how many they have/sold, what they’re making per card, and what you’re making per card.

-These are just simple points of information you’ll want.
+These are just simple points of information you’ll want to keep track of.

 If you’ve got all that together, good news!

-Now the only thing left to do is see how the market reacts and whether or not this is a long-term source of profit for you.
-If it is, you might even consider expanding yourself a bit.
+Now, the only thing left to do is see how the market reacts and whether or not this becomes a long-term source of profit for you.
+If it does, you might even consider expanding your efforts.
 You could take a new batch of photos and sell them in the next town over, or you could take your business online.

 The creative options are limitless once you get off the ground, so the important thing is getting started!